bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Calphion.md

 ## The Church

 The church is a giant spire 40k style overblown.
-Massive statue of Saint in the back.
-[Ignis Lux](Game/Worlds/Post-Calamity/Alexander-Aurelius#Ignis%20Lux) is normally the patron.
+Massive statue of Saint in the back. [[Alexander-Aurelius#Ignis Lux]] is normally the patron.
 In District 4.
 ### Harper Aiolfi (He/Him)
 *a wondering Man slight acid in his voice, who wants to defend their allies, and always checks their watch.
 They have short blonde hair, brown eyes, have many tattoos depicting won battles.*